Writer who accused Trump of rape in 1990s files new lawsuit - ExBulletin

 Writer who accused Trump of rape in 1990s files new lawsuit

-NEW YORK (AP) A writer who accused former President Donald Trump of rape filed a lawsuit against him Thursday in New York, minutes after a new state law took effect allowing victims of sexual violence to prosecute attacks that occurred decades ago.
+A writer who accused former President Donald Trump of rape filed a lawsuit against him Thursday in New York, minutes after a new state law took effect allowing victims of sexual violence to sue bring to justice the attacks that took place decades ago.

 Carroll, a longtime columnist for Elle magazine, first made the claim in a 2019 book, claiming that Trump raped her in the dressing room of a Manhattan luxury department store in 1995 or 1996.